Cyquential AI

 Features

-Independent Continual Learning, the human way
+Independent Learning, done the human way

 Inductive logic and few shot generalization with no black box